 Potato lifting is rarely completed in constant conditions and fluctuations in temperature and humidity between crops being harvested can lead to condensation and eventually soft rots.

 “The first two weeks of storage are critical.
 It is always worth monitoring potato temperatures as they move into store if problems with condensation are to be avoided.
 If the crop coming into store is close in temperature to that which is already in store then problems are often minimal,” says Dr Wale.

 “It can help to reduce the temperature of the store by a degree or so below ambient to aid the cooling of crop potatoes coming into the store,” he adds.

 Skin set is fundamental to maintaining a barrier against disease, but also preventing moisture loss.
 This is important to supporting the long-term storability of the crop, especially with processing varieties, where it is possible to go from weight loss of 5-6% to over 10% if skin set is less than optimal.

-There is, however, scope to reduce temperatures to support storage and suppress sprouting though this depends largely on the variety being stored.
+There is, however, scope to reduce temperatures to support storage and suppress sprouting though this depends on the variety being stored.
 For the fresh market this is less of an issue but is more critical with processing potatoes where low temperatures can stimulate the accumulation of reducing sugars which leads to darker fry colours in chips or crisps.